How to Use the Term “Relapse”: A Step-by-Step Guide on Proper Usage

 Definition of Relapse

 The term "relapse" refers to the return to substance use or engaging in addictive behaviors after a period of abstinence or sobriety.
-It can also be applied to mental health conditions, where relapse refers to the reoccurrence or worsening of symptoms after a period of stability [1].
+It can also be applied to mental health conditions, where relapse refers to the recurrence or worsening of symptoms after a period of stability [1].

 Relapse should be viewed as a learning opportunity rather than a sign of failure.
 It is a chance for individuals to reassess their recovery strategies, identify triggers, and strengthen their coping skills.
 By recognizing the signs of potential relapse and taking appropriate action, individuals can continue their journey towards recovery.